banner

 Understanding your blue box: the best recyclables

 Aluminum is one of the most energy-efficient materials to recycle.
-Recycling aluminum saves 95 percent of the energy required to produce new aluminum from raw materials, and nearly 75 percent of all aluminum ever produced is still in use today, according to The Aluminum Association which represents the US industry.,
+Recycling aluminum saves 95 percent of the energy required to produce new aluminum from raw materials, and nearly 75 percent of all aluminum ever produced is still in use today, according to The Aluminum Association which represents the US industry.

 Paper and glass also have their own recycling benefits and challenges.
-Paper recycling saves trees and reduces tremendous water and energy usage, but paper can only be recycled about 5 to 7 times before the fibres become too short to be reused.
+Paper recycling saves trees and reduces tremendous water and energy usage, but paper can only be recycled about 5 to 7 times before the fibers become too short to be reused.

 Glass is infinitely recyclable without loss of quality, especially clear glass.
 Unfortunately, because of its fragile nature, glass is expensive to transport and process, so reusing glass containers for as long as possible is the way to go.